 History of the Collie (Rough) and (Smooth)

 Early Herding dogs have existed in Scotland since 2,500 BC when Britain was first invaded.
 As the British Wolf would have existed at that time, it is logical to assume that these wolves were tamed and trained to become Britain's first herding sheepdogs.
-Although the oldest engraving we could find only dates back less than two centuries ago, the wolf-like characteristics of the Collie (Rough) and (smooth) are obvious.
+Buffon, the French naturalist who classified dogs during the 1700's, believed the Colley was 'superior in instinct to all other breeds'.

 The 'Scotch Collie' appeared in the First English Stud Book in 1874, possibly due to the founder of the Kennel Club, Mr S Shirley, owning this breed.
 There is no doubt that the increase in popularity of both the Rough and Smooth Collie was assisted by the favour of the Royal Family.
 Queen Victoria's kennels at Balmoral included Roughs and Smooths - the first Rough arrived in 1842, and Smooth "Sharp" arrived in 1864 from Scotland, and was the Queen's favourite and her constant companion for years.